 - The method of turning supply on or off that your retailer is approved to request.

 If a premise has an existing embedded generation connection and the premise ownership changes, the new owner is responsible for the operation and maintenance of the embedded generation.
-Please refer to Solar and Other Generation.

 Once your connection is established, we will provide ongoing electricity supply to you according to the standard supply contract we have with you.
 This is a deemed standard contract approved by the Regulator.
 You do not need to sign the contract.